Deaod/NewCTF/README.md

 ### bFlagGlow
 Controls whether flags glow when being carried by players.
 Can also be set through the URL using `bFlagGlow=(True/False)`.

+### FlagTimeout
+Controls how long a flag stays on the ground before being returned automatically.
+This variable controls the Timeout during normal play.

+### FlagTimeoutAdvantage
+Controls how long a flag stays on the ground before being returned automatically during advantage.

+### FlagTimeoutOvertime
+Controls how long a flag stays on the ground before being returned automatically during overtime.

 ## Spawn System